bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/betriebsarten/Betriebsarten.md

 ### PF0WB

-Each robots will be connected to zone 'Profilfrei/Wartungsbereich'.
+Each robots from zone will be connected to 'Profilfrei/Wartungsbereich'.

 ![img](../../../../assets/docs/generation/programBlocks/betriebsarten/PF0WB.jpg)